My current AI workflow

 The rough flow for me usually looks like this:

 That combination has made AI feel much more useful to me.
 Not because any one tool is magic, but because the workflow has a bit more structure.
-The better I get at setting context, isolating work, and choosing the right kind of agent for the job, the better the results tend to be.
+The better I get at setting context, isolating work, and keeping output quality high, the better the results tend to be.

 I am sure this setup will change again in a few months, because the whole space moves too fast for anything to stay still.
 But right now this is the workflow that feels the most practical for how I like to work: a bit opinionated, a bit experimental, and very focused on keeping the chaos under control.